 The Certificate of Origin is important documentary evidence indicating that goods imported originate from Australia.
 It certifies the place of production, growth, and manufacture of goods.
-It is a mandatory document for exporting good to specific countries for customs clearance and when it is mentioned in the letter of credit.
+It is a mandatory document for exporting goods to specific countries for customs clearance and when it is mentioned in the letter of credit.

 AANZFTA provides certain benefits for exporters and importers.
 It provides progressive reduction and/or elimination of tariffs facing Australian goods exported to the ASEAN countries.
-However, this only applies to goods imported or exported from AANZFTA party meet the Agreement’s Rules of Origin.
+However, this only applies to goods imported or exported from the AANZFTA party that meet the Agreement’s Rules of Origin.

 TAFTA eliminates the majority of the Thai tariffs on products imported from Australia.